 Why do I need a recipe card for my food blog?

 Above all, writing for the user should always be the first intention of any post (recipe or not).
 Incorporating a recipe card makes it easier for the user to find, read, and print the recipe.

 Using a recipe card on each recipe blog post helps create a cohesive and branded look that users will come to connect with you.

 You must include a certain amount of information in your recipe cards to be taken seriously by Google.
-You must also have proper schema markup in order to show up in Google search results and to rank competitively against other food blogs.
+You must also have proper schema markup in order to show up in Google search results and rank competitively against other food blogs.

 How to Create a Custom Recipe Card with Squarespace:

 Now, to see what I am referring to when I say ‘recipe card’, please look HERE and scroll down to the recipe to see if this is something that you would like.

 First, you will create a template to make it easier to create new recipes using your ‘card’ each time.
 Start by creating a new blog post.
 Title it ‘Recipe Card’ or something that will make it easy to find.
 You will keep this saved as a draft to have on hand at all times.